 What if you’re the “preferred” parent?

-It’s hard to be pushed away by your child, but being the preferred parent can lead to feelings of helplessness, confused, and torn between two people.
+It’s hard to be pushed away by your child, but being the preferred parent can lead to feelings of helplessness, confusion, and torn between two people.

 Here are some tips for you…